 - Players take turns putting their rocks on an empty square.

-- The first player to get 3 of his ghosts, Frankensteins, or Jack-O-Lanterns in a row diagonally, across, up or down, wins!
+- The first player to get three of his ghosts, Frankensteins, or Jack-O-Lanterns in a row diagonally, across, up, or down, wins!

 7. MAKE A HALLOWEEN SCAVENGER HUNT

-Hide a bunch of items in your home like a figure or a painting of a scarecrow, ghost, a witch’s cauldron, a spooky spider, candy corn, or a mummy.
-Then grab some index cards and write a couple of clues and send the kids out to find the items.
+Hide a bunch of items in your home, like a figure or a painting of a scarecrow, ghost, witch’s cauldron, spooky spider, candy corn, or a mummy.
+Then grab some index cards, write a couple of clues, and send the kids out to find the items.
 The winner could win their favorite candy or dessert, choose their favorite movie to watch at night, or get a whole week of not doing chores.

 8. MAKE A HALLOWEEN PLAYLIST

 Halloween songs will put everyone in the mood to celebrate!
 So here are a couple of songs you should definitely include to add a spooky ambiance to your home:

 - Ghostbusters Theme Song

 - This is Halloween from “The Nightmare Before Christmas”